 Before taking enzalutamide,

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, and nutritional supplements you are taking or plan to take.
-Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven), carbamazepine (Carbatrol, Equetro, Tegretol), cyclosporine (Gengraf, Neoral, Sandimmune), dihydroergotamine (D.H.E.
-45, Migranal), efavirenz (Sustiva, in Atripla), ergotamine (in Migergot, in Cafergot), fentanyl (Abstral, Actiq, Duragesic, others), gemfibrozil (Lopid), itraconazole (Onmel, Sporanox), omeprazole (Prilosec), midazolam, phenobarbital, phenytoin (Dilantin, Phenytek), pimozide (Orap), quinidine (in Nuedexta), rifabutin (Mycobutin), rifampin (Rimactane, in Rifamate, in Rifater), rifapentine (Priftin), sirolimus (Rapamune), and tacrolimus (Prograf).
+Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven), carbamazepine (Carbatrol, Equetro, Tegretol, others), clopidogrel (Plavix), cyclosporine (Gengraf, Neoral, Sandimmune), dihydroergotamine (D.H.E.
+45, Migranal), ergotamine (in Migergot, in Cafergot), fentanyl (Actiq, Duragesic, Fentora, Subsys, others), gemfibrozil (Lopid), itraconazole (Onmel, Sporanox), omeprazole (Prilosec), midazolam, phenobarbital, phenytoin (Dilantin, Phenytek), pimozide (Orap), quinidine (in Nuedexta), rifabutin (Mycobutin, in Talicia), rifampin (Rimactane, in Rifamate, in Rifater), rifapentine (Priftin), sirolimus (Rapamune), and tacrolimus (Prograf).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with enzalutamide, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor what herbal products you are taking, especially St. John's wort.

-- tell your doctor if you have or have ever had seizures, a brain injury, a brain tumor, a brain arteriovenous malformation (abnormal connection between arteries and veins in the brain that forms before birth and may cause bleeding in the brain), osteoporosis (a condition in which the bones become thin and weak and break easily), heart disease, or have had a stroke or ministroke.
+- tell your doctor if you have or have ever had seizures, a brain injury, a brain tumor, a brain arteriovenous malformation (abnormal connection between arteries and veins in the brain that forms before birth and may cause bleeding in the brain), broken bones, osteoporosis (a condition in which the bones become thin and weak and break easily), diabetes, high cholesterol levels, high blood pressure, heart disease, or have had a stroke or ministroke.

 - you should know that enzalutamide is only for use in men.
 Women should not take this medication, especially if they are or may become pregnant or are breast-feeding.
 Women, especially those who are or who may become pregnant should not touch enzalutamide capsules.
 If taken by pregnant women, enzalutamide may harm the fetus.
 If a pregnant woman takes enzalutamide, she should call her doctor immediately.

 - you should know that this medication may decrease fertility in men.
 However, you should not assume that your female partner cannot become pregnant.
 If your partner is pregnant, you must use a condom whenever you have sex during your treatment with enzalutamide and for 3 months after your final dose.
-If your partner is not pregnant but could become pregnant, you must use a condom and another form of birth control whenever you have sex during your treatment and for 3 months after your final dose.
+If your partner is not pregnant but could become pregnant, you must use effective birth control whenever you have sex during your treatment and for 3 months after your final dose.